streamerd/iroha/docs/iroha_whitepaper.md

 ![alt tag](sumeragi_tx_flow_tail_failure.png)

-Consensus in Sumeragi is performed on individual transactions and on the global state resulting from the application of the transaction.
+Peer in Sumeragi is performed on individual transactions and on the global state resulting from the application of the transaction.
 When a validating peer receives a transaction over the network, it performs the following steps in order:

 * validate the signature (or signatures, in the case of multisignature transactions) of the transaction
 * validate the contents of the transaction, where applicable (e.g., for transfer transactions, is the balance non-negative)